 5) Give your child small interactions as tasks to the character, like pulling a silly face at them or giving hi 5’s.
 You can even ask the character to give your child something they love such as a bun, toy or balloon from the party.

-We hope this helps!
-For more information on our team and how we can help please contact us,
+We hope this advice will help your toddler with mascots and characters!
+For more information on our team and how we can help please contact us.

 The CopyCat Team.